kinjelom/coredns-recursor/README.md

 ## Config Syntax / Examples

 The `recursor` configuration includes the following definitions:

 - `verbose`: The logging level for stdout:
     - `0`: minimal logging
     - `1`: moderate logging
     - `2`: detailed logging
 - `resolvers`: Other DNS servers to use:
     - *map-key/id*: The name of the resolver.
 The `default` overrides the system's default resolver.
     - `urls`: A list of URL addresses, e.g., `udp://127.0.0.1:53` (the system default is represented by `://default`).
     - `timeout_ms`: The connection timeout for the resolver, in milliseconds.
 - `aliases`: Domain aliases:
     - *map-key/id*: The alias name, a subdomain, or `*` if you want the recursor to act as a DNS repeater.
     - `ips`: A list of IP addresses to be returned as part of the response.
     - `hosts`: Domains that will be resolved, with the resulting IP addresses returned in the response.
     - `shuffle_ips`: Default is `false`.
 If set to `true`, IP addresses will be returned in random order.
+Deprecated, use `ips_transform` instead.
+    - `ips_transform`: A list of transformations applied sequentially to the list of IP addresses before returning them.
+    Default: empty (no transformation).
+Unknown functions are ignored.
+Supported functions (applied in order):
+      - `shuffle`: randomizes the order of addresses
+      - `sort_asc`: sorts addresses in ascending binary order
+      - `sort_desc`: sorts addresses in descending binary order
+      - `first`: keeps only the first address (if any)
+      - `last`: keeps only the last address (if any)
+      - `random_one`: keeps exactly one random address (if any)
+      - `prefer_ipv4`: stable-partitions list to place IPv4 first
+      - `prefer_ipv6`: stable-partitions list to place IPv6 first
+      - `limit_n`: keeps only the first `n` addresses (e.g., limit_2). n≥0, n=0 yields an empty list.
+    - `ttl`: Time To Live for the DNS record, in seconds.
     - `resolver_name`: The name of the resolver to use.
 The default is... well, `default`, of course :)
     - `ttl`: Time To Live for the DNS record, in seconds.

 #### Corefile